Mar Vista Animal Medical Center

 TRYPSIN-LIKE IMMUNOREACTIVITY

 The biggest breakthrough in the diagnosis of Exocrine Pancreatic Insufficiency was the development of the Serum Trypsin-like Immunoreactivity test, a blood test.
 Prior to this, an assortment of inaccurate fecal tests were utilized.
+Trypsin is one of the digestive enzymes secreted by the exocrine pancreas.
 The TLI test looks for a normal level of trypsin-like enzymes in the bloodstream.
-In normal animals, trypsin, an enzyme of protein digestion, is stored in the pancreas in an inactive form so as to avoid digestion of one’s own body with only trace amounts of active enzyme making it into the bloodstream.
-This is harmless, normal, and measurable in a blood test.

 A dog or cat with EPI will have almost no Serum Trypsin-like Immunoreactivity in the bloodstream.
 The patient must be fasted for the test to be accurate but only a single blood sample is needed to make the diagnosis.
 The feline version of this test often requires that the sample be sent to a university laboratory and generally a week or so is needed to get results but the canine test can be run in just a few days.